fsharp/fslang-design/FSharp-6.0/FS-1087-resumable-code.md

 At high approximation a Coroutine is Task<unit> without async I/O allowed.
 They make an interesting entry-level example of what you can build with resumable code.

 > NOTE: Co-routines are not particularly useful in F# programming, with higher-level control structures like `task` and `taskSeq` and `async`
 > and so on preferred.
 There is no plan to add co-routines to FSHarp.Core.
-Tasks are "better" then coroutines in that
+Tasks are "better" than coroutines in that:
 >
 > * you get async I/O
 > * exceptions get stored away when they happen